Kazuyoshi Akaba

 Kazuyoshi Akaba (赤羽 一嘉, Akaba Kazuyoshi) is a Japanese politician who served as the Minister of Land, Infrastructure, Transport and Tourism from September 2019 to October 2021.
 He is also a member of the House of Representatives, representing the Hyogo 2nd district since 2012.
 A member of the Komeito Party, he was elected to the House of Representatives for the first time in 1993.
 He served as a representative until 2009, ending when he lost his re-election bid.
-In 2012, he ran again and successfully won back the seat.
+In 2012, he ran again and won back the seat.